-If the International Preliminary Examining Authority finds that any of the defects referred to in Rule 60.1(a), with the exception of those also referred to in Rule 60.1(d), have not been corrected or have not been timely corrected (see the preceding paragraph), it declares that the demand is considered as if it had not been submitted and notifies the applicant and the International Bureau (Form PCT/IPEA/407).
+If the International Preliminary Examining Authority finds that any of the defects referred to in Rule 60.1(a), have not been corrected or have not been timely corrected (see the preceding paragraph), it declares that the demand is considered as if it had not been submitted and notifies the applicant and the International Bureau (Form PCT/IPEA/407).
 If the date of receipt of the demand is changed, the International Preliminary Examining Authority notifies the applicant and the International Bureau (Form PCT/IPEA/402).

-Rule 60.1(d)

-22.42 If the International Preliminary Examining Authority finds that any of the defects referred to in Rule 60.1(d) have not been corrected or have not been timely corrected, it notifies the applicant and the International Bureau (Form PCT/IPEA/439).

 Payment and Refund of Fees

 Rule 57, 58